 Book a demo!
 The application is intuitive and easy to use but I wished I had booked a demo before getting started.
 After playing around with the application for a while I sat down for 15 minutes with one of the team members in Substly.
 I explained how I used to manage subscriptions and users, what challenges I experienced with my setup and we discussed how I could get the most out of my Substly account.
 That short conversation really paid off for me.
 Afterwards, I knew exactly what I wanted to get out of the application and how to set it up.

-Founders Loft has saved money and improved their subscription tracking and user management by using Substly.
+Founders Loft has saved money and improved its subscription tracking and user management by using Substly.
 Click on one of the links below if you are curious to learn more about how your company could save money by using Substly.